 Asset management is a systematic process of deploying, operating, maintaining, upgrading, and disposing of assets cost-effectively.
 Asset management involves the balancing of costs, opportunities and risks against the desired performance of assets, to achieve the organisational objectives.

 Internal controls over assets alleviate two distinct risks.
-The primary being physical in nature and relates to the asset getting lost, stolen or damaged.
+The primary being physical and relates to the asset getting lost, stolen or damaged.
 Thereby affecting the value as reported on the financial statements.
-The second risk is financial in nature, related to errors in determining cost basis, useful life, and depreciation assigned; all of which can affect value.
+The second risk is financial, related to errors in determining cost basis, useful life, and depreciation assigned; all of which can affect value.

 Latest generation asset management software provides mobility using smartphones and tablets.
 To scan asset tags and perform quick audits, inspections and stock movements.
 Mobile devices provide mobility and accessibility, so you can empower your workforce, to rapidly and accurately capture data, complete inspections and work orders, view reports and undertake audits, wherever they are.